Instructions for workshops

 3. Workshop type

 Workshops aim to increase the capacity and knowledge of delegates around the latest scientific research, relevant policies or innovative programmes to implement and advocate for better public health and health systems in their countries.
 The focus is on transferring knowledge through intensive interaction with the audience.
 Workshops are 60 minutes in length.

 Organisers should indicate the workshop type.
 The following possibilities are available:

-- Regular workshop: 60-minute sessions with up to 5 presentations with ample time for audience interaction.
+- Scientific session: 60-minute sessions with up to 5 presentations with ample time for audience interaction.

 - Skills building seminar: 60-minute sessions, specifically organised to build the capacity and knowledge of conference delegates.
 Usually with 1-2 presentations and longer time for skills development and collaborative learning.